sukhinlv/voteforlunch/README.md

-You have to add system variable %VOTEFORLUNCH_ROOT% pointing to application folder Mind slash must be "/", not Windows "\" (see example "h:/YandexDisk/JS/Projects/voteforlunch")
+### Intro

+Hi!
+Here you can find demo app that was written like test task.

-Technical requirement:
+### Technical requirement

 Design and implement a REST API using Hibernate/Spring/SpringMVC (Spring-Boot preferred!) without frontend.

-The task is:

-Build a voting system for deciding where to have lunch.
+The task is: Build a voting system for deciding where to have lunch.

 2 types of users: admin and regular users
 Admin can input a restaurant, and it's lunch menu of the day (2-5 items usually, just a dish name and price)